atsaloli/cicd/ci-cd/README.md

-# Introduction and Orientation: CI/CD and DevOps
+# Introduction to CI/CD and DevOps

 ## Table of Contents
 - [Section 1.
 Definition of terms - CI/CD](#section-1-definition-of-terms-cicd)